 2. On the menu, click Go and then, select Applications from the list to open Applications Folder.

-3. Find IndexSearch or any unwanted program or suspicious item.
-It could be in disguise as a different file.
+3. Find IndexSearch or any unwanted program and suspicious item.
+It may also disguise itself as a different file with random names.

-4. Drag IndexSearch to Trash Bin to delete the application from Mac.
+4. Drag the suspicious file to the Trash Bin to delete the application from Mac.

 5. Right-click on Trash icon and click on Empty Trash.